Everyday Low Pricing: A Bargain Offer Or A Pricing Trick Distorting Value? 🍎

 Australian merchandise discounters like Bunnings, Chemist Warehouse and now Amazon.com.au have lured your customers away from you using Everyday Low Pricing (EDLP).
-But does that mean you should use everyday low pricing to get them back?
+But does that mean that all retailers should use EDLP to get customers back?

-Many retailers, like you, are debating whether they should use everyday low pricing to compete to win or merely survive the economic disaster created by COVID-19.
-Some have aligned their brands with everyday low pricing to be more like Amazon – whether this is a good match for them or not.
-Others have been a bit more hesitant to jump on the everyday low pricing bandwagon because they don’t have the marketing budgets or balance sheet to withstand an economic downturn or carry the financial load.
+Many retailers, right now, are debating whether they should use everyday low pricing as a pricing model to compete to win or merely survive the economic disaster created by COVID-19.
+Some have aligned their brands with pricing to be more like Amazon – whether this is a good match for them or not.
+Others have been a bit more hesitant to jump on the everyday low pricing bandwagon.
+Because they don’t have the marketing budgets or balance sheet to withstand an economic downturn or carry the financial load.

-In this article, I’m going to show you how to use everyday low pricing to win back customers in the best way possible.
+In this article, we’re going to discuss how retailers can use everyday low pricing to win back customers in the best way possible.
 The factors that make high/low pricing successful.
 The risk factors that make everyday low pricing a risky proposition.
 In addition, we’ll provide you with the advantages and disadvantages of using EDLP so you know exactly what the trade-offs are.
 Furthermore, we’ll share with you the EDLP strategies of Bunnings and Walmart.

 What is everyday low pricing?

-Everyday low pricing is a pricing technique that large brands like Home Depot and Walmart use to set a consistent price that is somewhere between two price levels of the competitor who is using high/low pricing.
+Everyday low pricing is a pricing technique that large brands like Home Depot and Walmart use to set a consistent price that is somewhere between two price levels of competitors using high/low pricing.

-A price insensitive customer segment, conversely, consists of customers that value more than just price, perhaps product quality, store layout, range, convenience, customer service.
+A price-insensitive customer segment, conversely, consists of customers that value more than just price, perhaps product quality, store layout, range, convenience, customer service.
 They tend to value the convenience of not waiting for sales to buy their preferred products.
-They also prefer high priced products because it infers the products they are buying are worth more than lower priced products – even if this is not necessarily the case (psychological pricing).
+They also prefer high-priced products because it infers the products they are buying are worth more than lower-priced products – even if this is not necessarily the case (psychological pricing).
 Price insensitive value to some degree EDLP – after all no one likes to feel ripped off.
 However, price for these customers is not their major value driver.

 How is everyday low pricing used by Bunnings?